By Kai Lani | WAHA Surf Shop

 - Rinse with fresh water after each use

-- Dry out of direct sunlight
+- Dry out of direct sunlight, inside out first

-- Use wetsuit shampoo periodically
+- Use wetsuit shampoo every few weeks